 By Alex Dziadosz and Jeremy Clarke

-Southerners voted overwhelmingly for secession in a January referendum promised by a 2005 Comprehensive Peace Agreement (CPA) that ended decades of civil war.
-Issues such as the common border line have not been settled yet.
+Southerners voted overwhelmingly for independence in a January referendum promised by a 2005 peace deal that ended decades of civil war, but issues such as the position of the shared border and oil-sharing have not been settled yet.

-The Abyei region is used all year round by the south-linked Dinka Ngok people and for part of the year by northern Arab Misseriya nomads.
+Abyei was a major battleground during the last civil war between north and south.
+It is used all year round by the south-linked Dinka Ngok people and part of the year by northern Arab Misseriya nomads.